Launceston General Hospital: Services

-The hospital has been allocated $50 million in the 2022-2023 budget as part of a 10 year, $580 million redevelopment plan.
+Redevelopment

+The Tasmanian Government has committed to a $580 million, 10-year redevelopment plan.
+As part of this initiative, $50 million was allocated in the 2022–2023 state budget to improve facilities and services.

+Controversy

-In January 2023 it was revealed that the hospital helipad, currently located in Ockerby Gardens, no longer meets the Civil Aviation Safety Authority requirements for medical transport after changes published in December 2018 and initially due to come into effect in December 2021.
-Patients will be flown to Launceston Airport instead before being transported by road in an ambulance ride which is expected to take about 10 minutes.
+In January 2023, it was revealed that the hospital helipad in Ockerby Gardens didn't meet the Civil Aviation Safety Authority requirements for medical transport after changes published in December 2018 and initially due to come into effect in December 2021.
+Patients were flown to Launceston Airport instead before being transported by road in an ambulance ride which added 10 minutes.
 Vice-president of the Tasmanian branch of the Australian Medical Association, Annette Barratt, expressed concern at the stress that the need to transport patients from the airport would place on Ambulance Tasmania.

-In February 2023 Tasmanian premier Jeremy Rockliff announced that a new emergency helipad will be built on the top of the existing car park on Cleveland street.
+In February 2023, Tasmanian Premier Jeremy Rockliff announced plans for a new emergency helipad, to be constructed on top of the existing Cleveland Street car park.
+The upgraded hospital rooftop helipad officially opened in October 2024, restoring direct air ambulance access to the hospital.